 Topics for the professional development system - ToT Program for the STEAM approach to teaching and PPDM competencies development

 Later in this document, we propose topics for one of the possible professional development programs.
 The program aims to train the teachers to deliver replication programs for other teachers and lasts 16 days.
 Individual topics or combinations thereof can be delivered independently, in a time frame of 8, 15, or more hours, as professional development programs.
 These topics can be further deepened, supplemented, and upgraded in the implementation phase.
-Based on the needs of practice, systems, and/or modern professional and scientific knowledge, topics can be updated, changed or new ones can be added.
+Based on the needs of practice, systems, and/or modern professional and scientific knowledge, topics can be updated, changed, or new ones can be added.

 The proposed topics are: